 PROGRAM OF AGRONOMY

-The program of Agronomy leads to a Master of Science.
-Students may specialize in plant breeding, production and management of crops, crop ecology, crop physiology, crop modeling, or management of forestry and water resources.
+The Agronomy program leads to a Master of Science.
+Students may specialize in plant breeding, production and management of agronomic crops, crop ecology, crop physiology, crop modeling, or management of forestry and water resources.

 PROGRAM OF SOILS